jimbet/subdomain_bruteforcer/README.md

 # subdomain_bruteforcer

-To brute-force a subdomain for any TLD
+To brute-force a subdomain for any TLD using OSINT

-Now: Support TOR/Proxy for anonimity
+Now: Support TOR/Proxy for anonymity

 For Linux/Windows (need to install dependencies)